 NRI users must keep in mind Indian Finance rules and regulations:

-- In India, Financial year ends on March 31st
+- In India, the Financial year ends on March 31st

-- In India, the last date of filing IT returns is July 31st
+- In India, the last date for filing IT returns is July 31st

-- Trading income from Futures and Options: Business income, taxes are applied as per the Income Tax slabs in India.
+- Trading income from Futures and Options: For business income, taxes are applied as per the Income Tax slabs in India.

 There are other things or restrictions which an NRI must keep in mind: